 Bleach does not kill mold on porous surfaces and can actually contribute to mold growth.

-Chlorine bleach can only kill surface mold.
+If you read the label on your bleach bottle, you will probably see that it is only designated for non-porous surfaces.
+This means that chlorine bleach can only kill surface mold.
 Because mold can grow deep roots within porous surfaces such as wood and drywall, bleach will not assist you in exterminating mold.
 The chlorine cannot penetrate to destroy the growth at its roots; it remains on the surface while the water component of the bleach reaches further, which can actually feed the mold growth.
+So if you want to completely eliminate the mold from your home, bleach is definitely not the answer.
+The worst part is that you may think you have gotten rid of the mold when in fact you haven’t.

 Bleach is toxic.